aplteam/CompareFiles/README.md

 A different comparison utility of your choice can be configured in an INI file "user.json5".

-If you work on Windows we recommend CompareIt!: it's fast and has a clean Interface.
+If you work on Windows we recommend [WinMerge](https://winmerge.org/?lang=en "Link to the WinMerge homepage"): it's fast and has a clean Interface.

-Otherwise we recommend BeyondCompare: though its interface is way more complex, it is fast and is available on all major platforms.
+Otherwise we recommend [BeyondCompare](https://www.scootersoftware.com/ "Link to the BeyondCompare homepage"): though its interface is way more complex, it is fast and is available on all major platforms.

-However, both are not Open Source, but then they are reasonably priced.
+`WinMerge` is Open Source; BeyondCompare is not, but it is reasonably priced.

 `CompareFiles` comes with an API, meaning that other utilities can use it programmatically without going through Dyalog's user command framework.
 For example, the user command
 [`APLGit2`](https://github.com/aplteam/APLGit2) is using it.

-### Three-file comparisons
+## Three-file comparisons

 Some utilities offer a three-file comparison.
 This is not supported by the user command.
 The reason is that this comes with distinct features/parameters that make it very hard to unify them under a single umbrella, not only in terms of implementation but also in using this feature.